 2-3 shallots, finely sliced

 Peel, then grate the potatoes on a box grater.
-Place the shredded potatoes into a thin dishtowel or cheesecloth and squeeze them as hard as possible to remove most of the moisture.
-Place into a large bowl, breaking the clumps up with your fingers.
+Place the shredded potatoes into a sieve, rinse until the water runs clear, then place into a thin dishtowel or cheesecloth and squeeze them as hard as possible to remove all of the moisture.
+Place into a large bowl.

-Place the rest of the pancake recipes into a separate small bowl, and whisk until well combined.
+Place the rest of the pancake ingredients into a separate small bowl, and whisk until well combined.
 Pour the mixture into the potatoes, and combine well.

 Combine the apples, vinegar, agave and ground ginger together and stir to combine.
 Place into the refrigerator to chill.